read-write-web/rww-play/README.md

 Getting going
 =============

-* You need Java 7 at least
+* You need at least Java 8 which is [being widely adopted by the Scala community](http://www.infoq.com/news/2014/12/Typesafe-surveys-Java-Adoption)
 * clone [this project](https://github.com/stample/rww-play)
 * run
 ```bash